An original theory or New Hypothesis regarding the Expansion of the Universe.

 How long have neutrinos been around?

-Presumably for 14.5 billion years.
-My Special Relativity calculations have
+Presumably for 14.57 billion years.
+My Special Relativity calculations

 If neutrinos travel no less than v/c=0.9999999999995, then this implies